 Overview of RSS, Atom, BlogML, and JSON feed formats

-RSS (Really Simple Syndication), Atom, BlogML, and JSON are common blog feed formats used to distribute content from a website to various platforms.
+RSS (Really Simple Syndication), Atom, BlogML, and JSON are common blog feed formats that distribute content from a website to various platforms.

-- Atom is another XML-based format that offers similar functionality as RSS but with more extensibility options.
+• Atom is another XML-based format that offers functionality similar to RSS but with more extensibility options.

-- BlogML (Blog Markup Language) is an XML format specifically designed for transferring blog posts between different blogging platforms.
+• BlogML (Blog Markup Language) is an XML format that transfers blog posts between different platforms.

 Key features and functionalities of each blog feed format